Non-Hermitian pseudo mobility edge in a coupled chain system: Results and Discussions

 \subsection{Eigensystem under OBC and MBC}

-Under OBC or MBC, we obtain the spectrum and eigenstates of the hybridized HN ladder by solving the eigenvalue equation with the corresponding Hamiltonians in real space.
+Under OBC or MBC, we can obtain the spectrum and eigenstates of the hybridized HN ladder by solving the eigenvalue equation with the corresponding Hamiltonian Eq.~(\ref{eq:H}) in real space.
 We present the spectrum for OBC in Fig.~\ref{fig:E_obc} and that for MBC in Fig.~\ref{fig:E_mbc}.
-We first note that when $V=0$, eigenenergies are all real since the spectrum of an open HN chain is real, as shown in panel (a) of both Fig.~\ref{fig:E_obc} and Fig.~\ref{fig:E_mbc}.
+We first note that when the two chains are decoupled, eigenenergies are all real since the spectrum of an open HN chain is real, as shown in Figs.~\ref{fig:E_obc}(a) and \ref{fig:E_mbc}(a).